-Selling, general and administrative expenses
+Warehousing, selling and administrative expenses

-Selling, general and administrative expenses were \$213 million for the year ended December 31, 2014 compared to \$161 million for the year ended December 31, 2013.
+Warehousing, selling and administrative expenses were \$638 million for the year ended December 31, 2014 compared to \$573 million for the year ended December 31, 2013.
 The increase was primarily related to the incremental costs incurred in connection with operating as an independent publicly traded company, spin activities and ERP conversion and implementation.
-Selling, general and administrative expenses include regional and corporate expenses (including costs such as compensation, benefits and rent).
+Warehousing, selling and administrative costs include branch location, distribution center and regional expenses (including costs such as compensation, benefits and rent) as well as corporate general selling and administrative expenses.